Skip to main content

 Matthew Rolnick

 SVP Partnerships at Real American Beer; former partnership lead at Yaymaker and Groupon.
-Specialist in attaching national consumer brands to live experiences and recurring events at scale.
+Attaches national consumer brands to live experiences at scale.

 Competition design